AlexandreCarlton/dotfiles/systemd/.config/systemd/user/README.md

    - aliased to default.target when enabled, so this kicks off everything.
    - groups up everything needed to set up a working, graphical desktop.
    - Generally, a service should have "WantedBy=desktop.target", unless it is a special unit.
-   - Requires both window-manager.target and a display-server.target.
+   - Requires display-server.target and wants window-manager.service.
  - display-server.target (active as soon as Xorg is ready to accept incoming connections)
    - active as soon as the server is ready to accept connections
    - if you need the server up for a service, include "After=display-server.target"
    - If enabled, xorg.socket is launched before this; so this will be ready only if xorg.socket is.
 Note that if not enabled, "Before=" in xorg.socket won't do anything.
- - window-manager.target
+ - window-manager.service
+   - An alias for a given window manager service (e.g. bspwm.service).
+   - Having an alias means only one window-manager may be active (I think).
-   - Window managers must have "WantedBy=window-manager.target".
+   - Window managers must have "Alias=window-manager.service".

 sockets.target is also used to launch all sockets (which launch the respective service files on incoming connections).